-While browsing around for CBD products, you may have noticed some labeled as being infused with Omega-3s.
+While browsing around for CBD products, you may have noticed some labeled as being infused with Omega-3 fatty acids.
 But do you know the reason behind this?
 Is this a better form of CBD or just an added supplement?
 Marketing tactic or the real deal?
-Today we’re chatting about the benefits of Omega-3 infused CBD products and why they should be on your list to try next.
+Today we’re chatting about the benefits of Omega-3 infused CBD products and why they should be first on your list to try.

 A Recap on CBD